ENCCS/openmp-gpu/content/target.rst

 .. note::

-   Under the following conditions, there will be **NO data transfer** to the device
+   Under the following condition, there will be **NO data transfer** to the device

-   - device is host
    - data already exists on the device from a previous execution